 1. Discrete Order Picking

 The advantages of using this method of order picking are: simplicity, ideal for paper based picking, provides fast response time for order fulfillment and can easily track order picker accuracy.
-However, this is the least efficient methodology as it requires a significant amount of travel time compared to other methods.
+However, this is the least efficient methodology as it requires a significant amount of travel time compared to other methods and warehouse picking rates tend to lag behind many other methods listed below.
 (This is where a cart with built in power can help)

 2. Zone Picking